Skip to main content

 4.1 The Kahn Pavilion: A Housing Catalyst

-The most significant real estate event of 2025 was the opening of the D. Dan and Betty Kahn Health Care Pavilion in November.
-This massive infrastructure project is not just a medical facility; it is a housing market engine.
+The most significant real estate event of late 2025 was the opening of the D. Dan and Betty Kahn Health Care Pavilion on November 23, 2025.
+This massive infrastructure project is not just a medical facility; it is a housing market engine now actively impacting the local real estate landscape.

 Market Data + Video = Sold